 Prerequisites: COMP 322/L or COMP 380/L or CIT 360; Attempted Upper Division Writing Proficiency Exam.
 Corequisite: COMP 484L.
 Internet infrastructure and the underlying networking technologies.
 Study of system and software architectures for web applications, e-business and e-commerce systems.
 Principles of website design.
 Advances in web-engineering technologies.
 Principles of web-based based transaction processing.
 XML and the associated technologies.
 Web service technology.
 Security and privacy issues.
 Study of the emerging Internet technologies.
+Available for graduate credit.
 Two hour lecture and three hour lab per week.

 COMP 485.
 Human-Computer Interaction (3)

 Prerequisites: COMP 380/L or CIT 360; Attempted Upper Division Writing Proficiency Exam.
 Examines the information exchange between humans and computer systems.
 Discusses aspects of input/output devices, software engineering and human factors with respect to human-computer interactions.
 Topics include text and graphic display; user modeling; program design, debugging, complexity and comprehension; and current research studies and methodologies.
+Available for graduate credit.